Disease-modifying therapies used to treat several immune-mediated disorders in neurology may make patients more susceptible to the novel coronavirus.

 “At this point, the Mellen Center at the Cleveland Clinic is recommending that patients not cancel, interrupt, or delay scheduled doses of their MS medication.
 We believe that the way the medications work, the duration of action of these medications, and the risks of MS disease activity coming back are all reasons to continue MS therapies without interruption,” Fox said.
 “Given what we know about the current risks of COVID-19, MS therapy interruptions appear more likely to be harmful than helpful.”

-The organization also pointed out that there is currently no specific guidance for women with MS who are pregnant or for the pediatric MS population.
-At this time, pediatric patients should follow current guidance for adults patients.
+The organization, which encourages older patients with MS who may have comorbid lung or heart diseases to take extra care to minimize risk, also points out that no specific guidance currently exists for women with MS who are pregnant or for the pediatric population with MS. At this time, pediatric patients should follow the current guidance for adult patients.2

-In terms of preventive measures, Timothy Vartanian, MD, PhD, director of the Judith Jaffe Multiple Sclerosis Center at NewYork-Presbyterian Hospital/Weill Cornell Medical Center, advised in a posted notice
+Regarding preventive measures, Timothy Vartanian, MD, PhD, director of the Judith Jaffe Multiple Sclerosis Center at NewYork-Presbyterian Hospital/Weill Cornell Medical Center in New York, New York, advised in a posted notice3

 on the hospital’s website that “there are no formal recommendations at this time for use of masks in immune suppressed patients who are in the community.
 We will update you on the potential benefits of a facemask if you are on a potent immune suppressing or modulating agent.”

-In the event that a patient reports symptoms associated with COVID-19, “we recommend immediate evaluation by the patient’s primary care physician or local health department.
-Holding MS therapy during that evaluation seems prudent as that only takes a few days,” Fox told NeurologyLive
+If a patient reports symptoms associated with COVID-19, “we recommend immediate evaluation by the patient’s primary care physician or local health department.
+Holding MS therapy during that evaluation seems prudent, as that only takes a few days,” Fox told NeurologyLive

-Cleveland Clinic is among many institutions encouraging patients to utilize telemedicine platforms to maintain their clinical management schedule with their provider.
+Facing a growing risk for community spread, Cleveland Clinic is among many institutions encouraging patients to use telemedicine platforms to maintain their clinical management schedule with their provider.

 “We recommend our patients stay home if they are sick and instead use virtual visits to check in with us regarding their MS,” Fox said.
-In order to manage the influx of inquiries, Fox said the institution provides a standard response that reiterates the CDC recommendations “regarding hand-washing, good cough etiquette, avoiding close contact with people who are sick – all the standard things that are applicable to everyone.”
+To manage the influx of inquiries, Fox added, the institution provides a standard response that reiterates the CDC recommendations “regarding handwashing, good cough etiquette, avoiding close contact with people who are sick—all the standard things that are applicable to everyone.”
 In addition, Fox noted that Cleveland Clinic is routinely updating information on the virus on their main website, where patients can learn more about general preventive measures and receive instructions on what to do if they feel unwell.

 For the latest updates on COVID-19, visit our sister site Contagion Live.